So close! Third update on the passage to Hawaii

 Our electrical panel shows battery voltage and electrical draw (in amps).

 When we run the engine, the alternator charges the two 500 amp hour batteries beneath the sole (floor).
 When we first get settled in an anchorage and shut off the engine, we will usually be all charged up from the engine time.
 The batteries will then last easily for a week, but we can stretch it to two weeks before we need to charge again.
 We are extremely careful with our electricity usage on board.
 We only use the absolute minimum cabin lights, and we prioritize running the navigation computer and our running lights at night (red on the port bow, green on starboard, and a white stern light).
 Our less prioritized electricity usage includes other computers, our VHF radio, a fan, charging devices and running the fridge, which we only do when we have enough power.
-Aside from running the engine, our only other way to charge is two small solar panels, although at the moment, these don’t seem to be working.
+Aside from running the engine, our only other way to charge is two small solar panels.
+[Editor’s note: we eventually got two more panels . . . and oh the refrigeration!]

 OTHER STORES